 Students purchase lab kits as part of their tuition and fees.
 The kits will be the responsibility of the student.
-The lab kits contain new supplies that are to be used for check-off of skills.
+The lab kits contain new supplies that are to be used for checkoff of skills.
 The lab will furnish all practice supplies.
-If a student uses all of their furnished supplies, they will have to purchase the necessary supplies from the front office and bring their paid receipt to the lab coordinator.